eddmann/eddmann.github.io/_posts/2021/2021-03-24-advent-of-code-2016-day-2-bathroom-security.md

 ## Part 2

-For part two we are required to instead discern what the keycode will be based on a revised keypad.
+For part two, we are required to instead discern what the keycode will be based on a revised keypad.
-Fortunatly, based on the building blocks we already have in-place we can simply update the `generate_keypad` argument.
+Fortunately, based on the building blocks we already have in place, we can simply update the `generate_keypad` argument.
-In doing so we produce the answer we desire to complete part two 🌟.
+In doing so, we produce the answer we desire to complete part two 🌟.

 ```python
 def part2(input):